You are here

 The Minimum Reading Competency Skills have been arranged in a matrix as a support for educators to show the progression of minimum reading skills for kindergarten through third grades.
 Instructional examples, as available, are included in the matrix.

 The READ Act states specific processes and elements to be part of READ Plan creation and ongoing student support.
-These resource documents provide educators with support for the effective implementation of a READ Plan.
+The resources on this page provide educators with support for the effective implementation of a READ Plan.

 The Colorado READ Act Rules defines attributes for instruction at the universal instruction and targeted intervention levels.
 These resources can be used to support instruction for all students.